Pet Allergy & Dermatology

 Diagnose and treat skin conditions.

-From ear infections to itchy rashes, skin conditions and allergic reactions in your pet are more common than you might think.
+From ear infections to itchy rashes, skin conditions and allergic reactions in pets are more common than you may think.
 Pets’ skin can suffer rashes, hair loss, parasites, growths, and infections.
 You can tell a lot about your pet’s overall health by the condition of their skin, so it’s crucial that you bring your pet in for a dermatology checkup if you notice any signs of irritation or irregularities.

 When it comes to canine dermatology, the primary goal is to identify the root of the problem.
 In some cases, the cause may be clear.
 A simple skin test can often reveal the presence of a fungal infection or parasites, such as lice, mites, or fleas.
 In other cases, such as irritation caused by unknown allergies, identifying the cause of irritation may require some trial and error.